faithkiyai/faithkiyai/README.md

 - 👋 Hi, I’m @faithkiyai
-- 👀 I’m interested in Data
+- 👀 I'm a data enthusiast
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently improving my skills in Artificial Intelligence and Machine Learning
-- 💞️ I’m looking to collaborate on projects on data
 - 📫 How to reach me kiyaifaith@gmail.com

 <!---